Wookey Hole Caves are considered to be the birthplace of British cave diving.

 High on one wall is a beautiful “curtain” stalactite.
 And, most valuable of all for the divers, there is a wide curve of mud bank above the green water, enough for men and supplies to remain dry.

 This is one of the most famous caverns in the history of cave diving.
-It is 100 feet high, its green water 70 feet deep, its vast walls red with iron oxide and shining with “flowstone” stalactite formations.
+It is 30m high, its green water 20m deep, its vast walls red with iron oxide and shining with “flowstone” stalactite formations.

 Chamber 9 was to become a forward diving base for all the explorations to follow over the next 30 years.
 The blasting of a manmade tunnel, and advances in modern diving technology have now allowed divers to explore as far as Chamber 25.